ALLIANCE COUNCIL 2017

 Ministry to Children

-Bring your children (ages 5-11 or having completed grades K-5 of 2016-17 school year by May 29, 2017) to Alliance Council 2017 and allow them to enjoy an experience designed just for them.
+SOLD OUT.
+Children (ages 5-11 or having completed grades K-5 of 2016-17 school year by May 29, 2017) are invited to enjoy an experience designed just for them.
 During nine designated kids’ sessions, they’ll worship God as they explore this year’s theme.
 They’ll sing, play, read God’s Word, and interact with one another through games, object lessons, and small-group activities.
 Kids will also enjoy demonstrations from COSI (Columbus’ science museum), Columbus Zoo, Magic with a Mission (Christian illusionist), and lots more.
 The children’s ministry team from Fairhaven Church in Dayton, Ohio, is hosting this program.
-Capacity is limited.
-To guarantee a spot for your child(ren), online registration is highly recommended.
+Stand-by spaces may be available so check the registration table each morning.

-Please be aware there are numerous special events on Saturday at Council including Reach Columbus Together, the Great Commission Women’s event, seminars, morning and evening worship services, and a choice of two missions rallies.
+Please be aware there are numerous special events on Saturday at Council including Reach Columbus Together, the Great Commission Women’s event, seminars, morning and evening worship services, and a missions rally.
 These opportunities will create capacity issues, necessitating a Saturday registration for those not already registered as Council delegates or Reach Columbus Together participants.
 The Saturday-only registration fee is $15.

 Reach Columbus Together